sanmai/pipeline/README.md

 - [League\Pipeline](https://github.com/thephpleague/pipeline) is good for single values only.
 Similar name, but very different purpose.
 Not supposed to work with sequences of values.
 Each stage may return only one value.

 - [Knapsack](https://github.com/DusanKasan/Knapsack) is a close call.
 Can take a Traversable as an input, has lazy evaluation.
 But can't have multiple values produced from a single input.
-Lots of utility functions for those who need them: they're out of scope for this project.
+Has lots of utility functions for those who need them: they're out of scope for this project.

-- [transducers.php](https://github.com/mtdowling/transducers.php) is worth a close look if you admire transducers from Clojure.
+- [transducers.php](https://github.com/mtdowling/transducers.php) is worth a close look if you're already familiar transducers from Clojure.
 API is not very PHP-esque.
-Read as not super friendly. ([Detailed write-up from the author.](http://mtdowling.com/blog/2014/12/04/transducers-php/)
+Read as not super friendly.
+[Detailed write-up from the author.](http://mtdowling.com/blog/2014/12/04/transducers-php/)

 - Submit PR to add yours.